Alternate nostril breathing, well-being breathing.

 First of all, here is the basic technique:

-For hand position: Since a picture is worth a thousand words, here is a diagram of your hand position (favor your strongest hand, right for right-handers, left for left-handers).
-The second hand will be resting on your thigh.
+For hand position: favor your stronger hand, right for right-handers, left for left-handers.
+The other hand will be resting on your thigh.

-If the position of the fingers is uncomfortable for you, you can fold the ring finger and use only the little finger and the thumb.
+If the position of your fingers is uncomfortable, you can fold your ring finger and use only your little finger and thumb.

-Alternate nostril breathing : the idea is to breathe into one nostril at a time while blocking the second.
+Alternate nostril breathing : the idea is to breathe through one nostril at a time while blocking the second.

-Introduction: (to make it easier to read we will describe the technique using the right hand, for the left hand just reverse it)
+Introduction: (to make it easier to read we will describe the technique using the right hand, for the left hand simply reverse it)

 To get familiar with alternate nostril breathing you can start by: